SethBling: Video games

 SethBling started playing Minecraft around September 2010, after college, after his roommate told him about it.
 The sandbox aspect was "very appealing" to SethBling, as he played MUDs in middle school and high school.
 SethBling thought the game was "really cool" and played it for about a month, after which he was "done with this game".
 A few months later, he bought a new computer and decided to play Minecraft again.
 SethBling got into the technical community and was quick to discover redstone, a programmable resource in Minecraft, and began uploading videos of his creations to YouTube weeks later.
 SethBling was inspired to use redstone in Minecraft because he wanted to build a minecart station.
-Inspired by other YouTube videos about Minecraft, SethBling created his first few videos to "better get [his] money's worth" from the screen recording utility Fraps he bought.
+Inspired by other YouTube videos about Minecraft, SethBling created his first few videos to "get [his] money's worth" from the screen recording utility Fraps he bought.
 SethBling initially uploaded videos on YouTube in order to share his creations on Reddit.
 He did not expect to gain subscribers as a small channel with only a few videos.
 SethBling's YouTube channel greatly increased in popularity when Minecraft creator Markus Persson shared one of SethBling's videos on Twitter.